First on CNN: Janet Yellen tells top CEOs the US wants to work with China to tackle urgent global challenges - KESQ

 New York (CNN Business) — During a closed-door meeting with business leaders on Thursday, Treasury Secretary Janet Yellen stressed that the United States wants to work with China on urgent global challenges, a person familiar with the matter told CNN.

-The comments by Yellen signal increased efforts by US officials to lower the temperature in the complicated and intertwined relationship between the United States and China.
+The comments by Yellen signal increased efforts by US officials to lower the temperature in the complicated and intertwined relationship between the United States and China, the first- and second-biggest economies in the world, respectively.

 The Covid-19 pandemic and the Trump administration’s trade war with China both exposed just how reliant the world economy and supply chains are on links between the nations.